 CONCLUSION

-The present research work discloses some important findings that the guava nodal explants cultured in MS media fortified with BAP 1.0 + GA3 0.25 mgl-1 took minimum number of days for shoot initiation.
-Maximum number of shoots per explant was observed in the treatment containing BAP 2.0 + GA3 0.5 mgL-1.
-The longest shoots with longer internodal length were observed in the treatment containing the combination of BAP 1.0 mgL-1 and GA3 0.5 mgL-1.
+The present research work discloses some important findings: the guava nodal explants cultured in MS media fortified with BAP 1.0 + GA3 0.25 mg/L took the minimum number of days for shoot initiation.
+The maximum number of shoots per explant was observed in the treatment containing BAP 2.0 + GA3 0.5 mgL-1.
+The longest shoots with longer internodal length were observed in the treatment containing the combination of BAP 1.0 mgL⁻¹ and GA₃ 0.5 mgL-1.
 The current research has unequivocally unveiled the potential of various plant growth regulators, which could open up new avenues for the efficient in vitro mass production of guava plants.

 Abbreviations: